 (4)

 where Ra denotes the roughness and ae the grinding depth.
 Eq.
 (4) defines a straight line.
 The parameter c is the constant or intercept, and i represents the error of this model estimation.
 The parameter β1 represents the expected increment in the response Ra per unit change in ae.
 The linear model in Eq.
-(4) assumes that the included regressor (ae) is the only determinant of surface roughness, and that the error i is normally distributed and uncorrelated to the regressor.
+(4) assumes that the included regressor (ae) is the only determinant of surface roughness, and the model solution (done usually via ordinary least squares) assumes that the error i is normally distributed and uncorrelated to the regressor.